mjlaufer/dotfiles/al2-setup.md

 ## Installation

-### Development Tools and Stow
+### Package managers

+This guide generally prefers Linux package managers and installation instructions, but will fall back to Homebrew when alternative installation methods are inconvenient.

 Install [EPEL](https://docs.fedoraproject.org/en-US/epel/).
-The yum package manager, which comes with AL2, does not contain GNU Stow, but EPEL (Extra Packages for Enterprise Linux) does.
+The yum package manager, which comes with AL2, does not contain GNU Stow (among other things), but EPEL (Extra Packages for Enterprise Linux) does.

 ```sh
 sudo yum -y install https://dl.fedoraproject.org/pub/epel/epel-release-latest-7.noarch.rpm
 ```

+Install [Homebrew](https://brew.sh/).
+Then follow the instructions in the output to add `brew` to your `PATH`.

+### Development Tools and Stow

 Check whether the "Development Tools" group (e.g., gcc, make, automake) is installed.